artefactual/atom-docs/user-manual/administer/static-pages.rst

    * :ref:`manage-menus`

-**To add a custom sidebar menu wtih links to your static pages:**
+**To add a custom sidebar menu with links to your static pages:**

 1. Prepare the static pages you would like to use in the menu items.
-If you haven't created them yet, see above, :ref:`add-static-page` for guidance on creating new static pages, and below, :ref:`styling-static-page` for hints on how to use HTML and simple inline-CSS to style them.
+If you haven't created them yet, see above, :ref:`add-static-page` for guidance on creating new static pages, and below, :ref:`styling-static-page` for hints on how to style them.

 2. You will need to know the :term:`slug` you have assigned to each static page you want to add to the new menu - you can either return to the